tahsinrukaiya/PROJECT-EXAM-2/README.md

 React.js: Core framework for building the frontend.

+Vite: A fast development build tool that enhances the development experience and optimizes the app for production.

 Bootstrap: For responsive layouts and pre-styled components.

 Custom CSS: Additional styling for unique design elements.